 3. Reduces The Risk Of Heart Disease

 Besides being free from fat and low in calories, savoy cabbage contains absolutely no cholesterol and is low in saturated fat content.
 More importantly, its vitamin C and K content is ideal for your cardiovascular health.
-These vital nutrients direct calcium into your bones instead of your
+These vital nutrients direct calcium into your bones instead of your arteries and fight atherosclerosis, a key risk factor associated with heart diseases.2

 4. Promotes Brain Health